johnzacharias/connections_solver/README.md

 -Install Requirements

-- Download 50 dimensional GloVe file (from Stanford site or Kaggle)
+-Download 50 dimensional GloVe file (from Stanford site or Kaggle) and place it in /data/

 -Run solve_puzzle.py after replacing the array of words with your own array of 16 words